Fast Polynomial Kernel Classification for Massive Data: Toy simulations

 \section{Toy simulations}

 In this section, we present toy simulations to demonstrate the effect of algorithmic parameters of FPC and verify the developed theoretical assertions.
-All the numerical experiments are carried out in Matlab R2015b environment running Windows 8, Intel(R) Xeon(R) CPU E5-2667 v3 @ 3.2GHz 3.2GH.
-The code is available in the web site: https://github.com/JinshanZeng/FPC.
+All the numerical experiments were carried out in Matlab R2015b environment running Windows 10, Intel(R) Xeon(R) CPU E5-2667 v3 @ 3.2GHz 3.2GH, RAM 256GB.
+The code is available in the web site: \url{https://github.com/JinshanZeng/FPC}.